The Missing Cross to Purity

 And so, walk in the light as children of the light and of the day.

-because that judgment, and justice, and righteousness
+because judgment, and justice, and righteousness

 did not run down their streets.